Eske Willerslev: Early peopling of the Americas

 In 2008 Willerslev led the DNA study on coprolites from the Paisley Caves in Oregon showing human presence in North America more than 14,000 years ago and about 1000 years prior to Clovis.

 In 2013 his team discovered a genetic link between western Eurasians and Native Americans by sequencing the genome of the 24,000-year-old Mal´ta boy from central Siberia, showing that all contemporary Native Americans carry approximately 1/3 of their genome from the Mal'ta population.

 In 2014 his team sequenced the Clovis-age genome from the 12,600-year-old Anzick boy from Montana and found it to be ancestral to many contemporary Native Americans, thereby rejecting the Solutrean theory for early peopling of the Americas.
 The boy's skeleton was later reburied through the support of Willerslev, and this event facilitated his adoption into the Crow tribe.

 In 2015 Willerslev's team sequenced the genome of the Kennewick Man, a ca. 8,500 year old skeleton whose origin have been heavily debated.
 The DNA analyses showed Kennewick to be more closely related to Native Americans than to any other contemporary groups and rejecting claims of Kennewick Man being closely related to Japanese Ainu or Europeans.

 How the first people migrated from Siberia into the Americas has been a topic of discussion.
 Two theories dominated: 1) People migrated through an ice-free corridor between the ice masses which covered large areas of North America around the end of the last ice age.
 2) People migrated along the Pacific coast.
-In a paper in the scientific journal Nature, in 2016, Willerslev and co-authors showed that this ice-free corridor could not sustain humans until much later, thereby making it most likely that the early Americans migrated along the Pacific coast.
+In a 2016 paper in Nature, a scientific journal, Willerslev and co-authors showed that this ice-free corridor could not sustain humans until much later, thereby making it most likely that the early Americans migrated along the Pacific coast.

 In 2018 Willerslev's team found a new group of peoples in the Americas that they termed "Ancient Beringians" – the earliest group of Native Americans to have diversified.
 This was done through sequencing the genome of an 11.5-thousand-year-old skeleton from Upward Sun River (USR) in Alaska.
 From this genome they could infer that: